Christina Crawford (wrestler)

-Christina Crawford (born October 17, 1988) is an American cheerleader, dancer, and former ring announcer and professional wrestler who worked for WWE under the ring name Caylee Turner.
+Christina Crawford (born October 17, 1988) is an American cheerleader, dancer, and retired ring announcer and professional wrestler.
+She is best known for time in WWE, under the ring name Caylee Turner.
 She is the younger sister of professional wrestler Alicia Fox.

 Crawford first gained fame as a contestant on Tough Enough, a televised competition that would award the winner a WWE contract, but was eliminated from the competition.
 As part of WWE's developmental territory Florida Championship Wrestling, she was a one-time FCW Divas Champion.
 After leaving wrestling in 2012, she became a cheerleader for the Tampa Bay Buccaneers of the National Football League.

 Professional wrestling career

 In June 2010, Crawford signed a developmental contract with WWE and was later assigned to Florida Championship Wrestling (FCW).
 She debuted on July 8, 2010, in a bikini contest.
 It was not until November 20 that she made her in-ring debut, under the new ring name Caylee Turner, in a six-diva tag team match with Rosa Mendes and Aksana but lost the match to AJ Lee, Kaitlyn, and Naomi Knight.
 In February 2011, Crawford was released from her WWE contract in order to participate in the filming of the rebooted Tough Enough series.

 In March 2011, Crawford was announced as one of the fourteen contestants for the revival of Tough Enough.
 She was cut from the competition on the May 23 episode, along with A.J.
 Kirsch.

 After being cut on Tough Enough, Crawford re-signed with WWE, and returned on June 22 in a tag team match.
 She spent the next few months mainly competing in tag team matches.
 Beginning in January 2012, Turner began challenging for the FCW Divas Championship, failing to win it from Audrey Marie.
 She began feuding with the Anti-Diva Army (Sofia Cortez, Paige, and Raquel Diaz) in March, forming an alliance with Audrey Marie and Kaitlyn to do so.
 Turner made her debut for NXT Wrestling on the June 20 episode of NXT, as a special guest ring announcer.
 On June 29, Turner defeated Diaz to win the FCW Divas Championship for the first time.